-For many people with emotional or mental health struggles, a support animal can be a crucial part of their treatment plan.
-Fortunately, Colorado recognizes the importance of emotional support animals and has laws in place to protect them and their owners.
-If you would like to learn more about emotional support animal registration for dogs and cats, we'll explain everything you need to know in this complete guide.
+For individuals with emotional or mental health struggles, a support animal can be a crucial part of treatment.
+Colorado recognizes the importance of emotional support animals and has laws in place to protect them and their owners.

 Emotional support animals (ESAs) are typically small animals, such as dogs, cats, rabbits, hamsters, and ferrets, that offer relief for people with qualified emotional or mental disabilities or conditions.
 ESAs provide therapeutic benefits for individuals who have the following disabilities or conditions: :